 Following the scandal, baseball was in trouble.
 The sport's reputation was damaged and the future of the game in jeopardy.
 League owners decided to appoint one single commissioner of baseball — lifelong baseball fan and federal judge Kenesaw Mountain Landis — in charge of the league instead of a three-member national commission.

-Landis brought the hammer down on the Black Sox.
+Landis brought the hammer down on the Black Sox players involeved.
 He banned the eight players from MLB and organized baseball for life despite their acquittals in court.
-Not only did this drastically change those players’ lives, it changed MLB by establishing the powers the commissioner has.
+Not only did this drastically change those players' lives, it also changed MLB by establishing the powers the commissioner has.

 These were the eight members of the Chicago White Sox banned: